2DegreesInvesting/ds.pins/01_get_started/README.md

 -   As an analyst you would like to have a way to analyze each version of an evolving dataset so you can give feedback to me.

-We share the multiple versions of the dataset with a pins board in a shared Dropbox folder.
+We can do this with a pins board in a local folder shared via Dropbox.

 ### `pin_write()` with defaults